apache/druid/docs/ingestion/native-batch.md

 If you use this technique to partition your data, you can wind up with varying segment sizes if the values for `partitionDimension` from your original data are unequally distributed.

-> that you go on to specify in `partitionDimension`, remember that you _must_ then use this newly concatenated dimension at query time
 > in order for segment pruning to be effective.

 |property|description|default|required?|